-The inability to register medical practitioners who have completed the Parallel Pathway Specialist Training Programmes conducted by the Ministry of Health (MOH), particularly in cardiothoracic surgery, has sparked numerous discussions and debates about specialist registration process and recognition of specialist training programmes in the country.
-The qualification used in the Cardiothoracic Surgery Parallel Pathway Specialist Training Programme, Fellowship of the Royal College of Surgeons of Edinburgh in Cardiothoracic Surgery, was said to be not listed as recognised specialist qualification (1,2).
-There have been conflicting opinions regarding the role of accreditation by the Malaysian Qualification Agency (MQA) in the process of recognition of specialist training programmes by the MMC.
+The inability register medical to practitioners who have completed the Parallel Specialist Training Programmes Pathway conducted by the Ministry of Health (MOH), particularly in cardiothoracic surgery, has sparked numerous discussions and debates about the specialist registration process and recognition of specialist training programmes in the country.
+The qualification used in the Cardiothoracic Surgery Parallel Pathway Specialist Training Programme, Fellowship of the Royal College of Surgeons of Edinburgh (RCSEd) in Cardiothoracic Surgery, was said to be not listed as a recognised specialist qualification (1, 2).
+There have been conflicting opinions regarding the role of accreditation by the Malaysian Qualifications Agency (MQA) in the process of recognition of specialist training programmes by the MMC.
 This issue has left the status of some so-called unlisted international specialist qualifications used by the MOH in their parallel pathway specialist training remained unresolved.
-It is not so clear since when the issue regarding the recognition of the qualification was discussed or debated, but the Academy of Medicine of Malaysia (AMM), the Royal College of Surgeons of Edinburgh (RCSEd) and the Malaysian Association of Thoracic and Cardiovascular Surgery (MATCVS) have been advocating for the inception of the training programme by the MOH since at least 2014, when a memorandum of understanding (MOU) was signed to develop a national training programme (3).
-Four pioneering trainees were admitted into the programme in 2016 and between 2018 and 2022, several accreditation visits were conducted by the Royal College of Surgeons of Edinburgh where eight centres were recognised as certified training centres for the programme (3).
-The training programme was presented and approved by a central committee chaired by the Director General of Health called Special Medical Committee or "Jawatankuasa Khas Perubatan (JKP)" in 2014, before the Medical (Amendment) Act 2012 [Act A1443] were enforced in 2017.
+It is not so clear since when the issue regarding the recognition of the qualification was discussed or debated, but the Academy of Medicine of Malaysia, the RCSEd and the Malaysian Association of Thoracic and Cardiovascular Surgery have been advocating for the inception of the training programme by the MOH since at least 2014 when a memorandum of understanding was signed to develop a national training programme (3).

+Four pioneering trainees were admitted into the programme in 2016, and between 2018 and 2022, several accreditation visits were conducted by the RCSEd, where eight centres were recognised as certified training centres for the programme (3).
+The training programme was presented and approved by a central committee chaired by the Director General of

+Health (DG) called Special Medical Committee or Jawatankuasa Khas Perubatan (JKP) in 2014, before the Medical (Amendment) Act 2012 [Act A1443] was enforced in 2017.
 JKP is a committee established under General Order 27 (Perintah 27 Bab F Perubatan Perintah-Perintah Am).
-JKP is further described in later part of this article.
-The long-standing and unresolved discussions and debates with regards to the recognition of the qualifications has driven the MOH and the Ministry of Higher Education to consult the Attorney General's Chambers (AGC) on this matter.
+JKP is further described in the later part of this article.
+The long-standing and unresolved discussions and debates with regard to the recognition of the qualifications have driven the MOH and the Ministry of Higher Education (MOHE) to consult the Attorney General's Chambers (AGC) on this matter.
 The decision to consult AGC was made in a high-level meeting between both Ministries on 6 June 2023.